Lake Tekapo (town): Military base

 The base encompasses approximately 1700 ha of terrain which sits approximately 1000 m above sea level.
 It continues to be an important training site for the New Zealand Army for initial field training and battle handling exercises.

 In 2016, the New Zealand Government announced that $16 million was going to be spent upgrading the military base.
 Improvements would include accommodation upgrades, communications, security fencing, extensions to heavy and light vehicle tracks and a new main camp gate.

 An unformed road that runs alongside the Tekapo Military base was sold by the Mackenzie District Council to the New Zealand Defence Force in 2021 for $1 in order to address safety concerns of the public getting too close to military training activities such as live firing of weapons.

 Government

-Lake Tekapo, viewed from the township, looking towards Mount Cook National Park.
+Lake Tekapo, viewed from the township, looking down the lake to Mount Ross.

 Tekapo is part of the Waitaki electorate.
 The MacKenzie District Council is responsible for providing local government services to Lake Tekapo.